busy-spin/busy-spin.github.io/docs/_posts/2024-05-19-q-idiomatic.markdown

 # Q-uirky 101

 I always tell this joke that Q stands for quirky.
-This post is not about comprehensive guide for all data structures utility methods Q has.
+This post is not about comprehensive guide for all data structures utility methods Q has to offer.
 But to illustrate the Q-uirkiness, the simplicity behind this sophisticated language.

 ![quirky](/assets/img/kdb-q/quirky.gif)